ttskmnj/flight_booking_api/README.md

 Login endpoint receive `username` and `password` via POST method and return `token` in json. `token` will be expired after 10minutes.

 ##### users
-there is 2 users are added by seed script. please use these username and password to login.
+2 users are added by seed script. please use these username and password to login.
 |username|password|
 |--------|--------|
 |"Wizz Air"|"wizzair"|